 - Green or Dry Dill Head (1 per jar)

-- Ball Pickle Crisp (optional)
+- Ball Pickle Crisp (optional, adds extra crunch)

-Equipment used for this Recipe
+Essential Equipment for Dill Pickle Recipe Canning

+You’ll want to gather the right tools before getting started.
 Here is the equipment I used to make this recipe.

 - Large Stainless Steel Pot